FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/community/pr.md

 #### 6. Reviewer Feedback and Integration

-After submitting the PR, Reviewer will directly feedback the modification comments on GitHub, you can also add a small assistant WeChat FISCOBCOS010 for direct communication；Finally, when Reviewer joins the PR, your article is entered.！
+After submitting the PR, Reviewer will directly feedback the modification comments on GitHub, you can also add a small assistant WeChat FISCOBCOS010 for direct communication；Finally, when Reviewer joins the PR, your article is entered！

 ### Article PR Contribution Writing Norms

-- The initial signature is the name of the contributor, which can also show the company or school to which the individual belongs, for example, by Zhang San.| FISCO BCOS Core Developer；
+-The initial signature is the name of the contributor, which can also show the company or school to which the individual belongs, for example, by Zhang San| FISCO BCOS Core Developer；
-- The content of the article as far as possible to include the introduction introduction, paragraph and paragraph between the natural convergence and excessive, the end of the summary；
+- The content of the article contains the introduction as far as possible, the natural connection and transition between paragraphs, and the summary at the end of the article；
-- The article should ensure that the sentence is smooth and free of speech disorders, and that the expression will not cause misunderstanding to the reader.；
+- The article should ensure that the sentence is smooth and free of speech disorders, and that the presentation does not cause misunderstanding by the reader；
-- Practical articles need to ensure that the technical points are accurate and that the test run can be completed.；
-- If the article involves links to relevant technical documents or code repositories, please use FISCO BCOS official links to avoid link failure。
+-Practical articles need to ensure that the technical points are accurate and can complete the test run； -If the article involves links to relevant technical documents or code repositories, please use the FISCO BCOS official link to avoid link failure。